How to Find a Co-Founder for Your Startup

 Woman smiling.

 Launching a startup is an exciting yet challenging endeavor.
-While solo founders can certainly succeed, having a trusted co-founder by your side during the entrepreneurial journey can provide immense value.
+While solo startup founders can certainly succeed, having a trusted co-founder by your side during the entrepreneurial journey can provide immense value.

 This article will explore why having a co-founder is recommended, where to look and how to evaluate potential partners, key considerations when structuring your partnership, and resources to help connect you with a qualified co-founder.